astropy/photutils/docs/user_guide/epsf_building.rst

 the ePSF during each iteration.
 The smoothing helps to reduce noise in the ePSF, especially when the number of stars is small.
 The default is ``'quartic'``, which uses a fourth-degree polynomial kernel.
-This kernel was initial developed by Anderson and King for HST data with an ePSF oversampling factor of 4.
+This kernel was initially developed by Anderson and King for HST data with an ePSF oversampling factor of 4.
 It is designed to provide a good balance between smoothing and preserving the shape of the ePSF.